On Thursday, October 19, 2017

 There's actually a photo of Arne hanging on one wall, with the heading "The Arne G. Brekke Bygdebok Collection".

-"A bygdebok (pronounced big-da-book, plural bygdebøker) is a history of bygd (parish or municipality) in Norway.
+"Do you realize the magnitude of this collection? he tells us.
+"It's one of the largest accumulations of bygdøbker in the world, even bigger than those in Norway!""A bygdebok (pronounced big-da-book, plural bygdebøker) is a history of bygd (parish or municipality) in Norway.
 Unique among countries, Norway has compiled and published farm and family histories since the last century, a project that continues..."
 Pages 34-37 of this article go into great detail about the books themselves: what makes them unique, how they are compiled, how to locate the proper bygdebok for your ancestors, and how to maneuver through the UND website:

 library.und.edu/special-collections/bygdebok